dharundarsan/react-native-toast-master/README.md

-# React Native Toast Package
+# React Native Toast Master

 A customizable toast component for React Native with TypeScript support.